For those new to online banking: click here to get started.

 This is also a great opportunity to teach children about needs vs wants.
 If your child wants to buy ice cream but they also broke their sister’s Barbie doll, they need to be responsible and replace the doll before buying something for themselves.

-Going back to the $20 allowance example from previous sections, if a child saves 25% and sets aside 5% to share, they will have 70%, or $14, to spend.
+Going back to the $20 allowance example from the save section, if a child saves 25% and sets aside 5% to share, they will have 70%, or $14, to spend.
 Encourage them to think about how they can best spend those $14, and even whether they might want to save part of that $14 for a financial goal. 💰

 Remember, it’s up to you as a parent to help your children learn to prioritize their spending so they learn to only spend what they can afford at the moment.
 In order to help your children learn this lesson, though, you’ll need to resist the urge to give your children more money when they don’t have enough to buy everything they want.
 Even if your child is only a dollar short, they need to learn the important lesson that no one will give them money for free when they’re adults.